NREL/EnergyPlus/design/FY2022/NFP-Gas_Fired_Absorption_HeatPump.md

 Since the feature is based on completely newly added blocks, an older version would not carry the feature.
 Therefore a transition program is not needed for converting from earlier versions.

 ## Input Output Reference Documentation ##

 The proposed new feature development will add the following contents to the Input Output Reference document:

 ### HeatPump:AirToWater:FuelFired:Heating Input Fields ###

+HeatPump:AirToWater:FuelFired:Heating is a gas-fired (or fuel fired) absorption heat pump that can be used for space heating and domestic hot water.
+It is can be considered a more efficient heat source (like a boiler) for hot water loop or DHW loop.
+It can be used as the heat source for a low temperature radiant heating system.

 The HeatPump:AirToWater:FuelFired:Heating will take the following input fields:

 #### Field: Name ####
-The name of the gas-fired absorption heatpump system.
+The name of the gas-fired (fuel-fired) absorption heat pump system.

 #### Fiedl: ####